Annie Marie Garraway: LeMoyne-Owen College

 Garraway's 2020 gift to LeMoyne-Owen college was inspired by the movie and book, Hidden Figures, which describes the true story of three African-American female mathematicians working at NASA as human computers, who played a critical role in the 1960s U.S. space efforts.
 "Seeing the movie and reading the book made me think that she (Mrs. Turner) saw hidden figures in me," Garraway said.

 According to Garraway, after watching the film she made plans to create an endowed scholarship fund at LeMoyne-Owen College, a historically black college in Memphis, that now includes the institution formerly known as S.A.
 Owen Junior College.

 The resulting Juanita R. Turner Memorial Scholarship is named for the junior college math professor who had made an extra effort in 1957 to tutor Garraway in math.
 Little is known of Turner except that when she was attending Grant Elementary School, she was the youngest winner of the citywide spelling contest (for African-American students) in 1927.
-She earned a master's of science degree in mathematics from the University of Illinois at Urbana.
+She earned a master's of science degree in mathematics from the University of Illinois Urbana-Champaign.